 A:Oral Sedation – A pharmacological agent administered prior to treatment to alleviate anxiety and help patients relax.

-B: Inhalation Sedation: Nitrous Oxide also commonly referred to as laughing gas, this method is ideal for those required quick recovery following a procedure.
-Nitrous oxide can be administered and quickly flushed out by oxygen within minutes.
-Following a nitrous oxide treatment, the patient will leave Atlanta Dental Spa as alert and bright-eyed as upon arrival
+B: Inhalation Sedation: also commonly referred to as laughing gas, this method is ideal for those required quick recovery following a procedure. sedation can be administered and quickly flushed out by oxygen within minutes.
+Following a sedation treatment, the patient will leave Atlanta Dental Spa as alert and bright-eyed as upon arrival

 C:IV Sedation – This is a deeper conscious sedation reserved for patients who want little or no memory of their dental visit and will do by Dental Anesthesiologist .